apache/airflow/UPDATING.md

 - AWS Batch Operator renamed property queue to job_queue to prevent conflict with the internal queue from CeleryExecutor - AIRFLOW-2542
 - Users created and stored in the old users table will not be migrated automatically.
 FAB's built-in authentication support must be reconfigured.
 - Airflow dag home page is now `/home` (instead of `/admin`).
 - All ModelViews in Flask-AppBuilder follow a different pattern from Flask-Admin.
-The `/admin` part of the url path will no longer exist.
+The `/admin` part of the URL path will no longer exist.
 For example: `/admin/connection` becomes `/connection/list`, `/admin/connection/new` becomes `/connection/add`, `/admin/connection/edit` becomes `/connection/edit`, etc.
 - Due to security concerns, the new webserver will no longer support the features in the `Data Profiling` menu of old UI, including `Ad Hoc Query`, `Charts`, and `Known Events`.
 - HiveServer2Hook.get_results() always returns a list of tuples, even when a single column is queried, as per Python API 2.
+- **UTC is now the default timezone**: Either reconfigure your workflows scheduling in UTC or set `default_timezone` as explained in https://airflow.apache.org/timezone.html#default-time-zone

 ### airflow.contrib.sensors.hdfs_sensors renamed to airflow.contrib.sensors.hdfs_sensor